alphagov/static/docs/moving-an-app-off-static.md

 ```

 Finally, to make sure your tests do not attempt to wait for an emergency banner, it's
-recommented that you mock the redis client in your spec_helper or test_helper:
+recommended that you mock the redis client in your spec_helper or test_helper:

 RSpec example:
 ```
 Rails.application.config.emergency_banner_redis_client = instance_double(Redis, hgetall: {})
 ```

-## 5. Configure environment variables
+## 6. Configure environment variables

 In order for the app to see emergency banner messages, it will need to have the
 `EMERGENCY_BANNER_REDIS_URL` variable set - this is done in govuk-helm-charts, eg: